Spearin/playCanada/README.md

 # playCanada

-Compiling games that include the Canadian military
+Interactive compendium documenting games that include the Canadian military.

+By Andrew Spearin